AnicetNgrt/flore1/README.md

  - Sound management
  - Remote SSH rendering
  - Basic server/client fonctionnalities

-## License:
-This library is distributed under a CC-BY-SA license.
-Any kind of collaboration on this project is welcomed  (●^◡ ^● )
 ## Known compatible terminal emulators:
  - Windows 10 - Powershell
  - Windows 10 - cmd